wikimedia/labs-tools-lists/docs/query.md

 - weekly
 - twicemonthly
 - monthly
-- none (the query will never be run)

-The **author** field asks for author name.
-If the query is taken from the wiki itself and is difficult or impossible to determine the author, set to `unknown`.
+The **author** field asks for the author name.
+If the query is taken from the wiki itself and is difficult or impossible to determine the author, set to `unknown` or avoid putting this field.

 The **license** field asks for the query license.
 If the query is taken from the wiki itself the license will be `CC-BY-SA`.
-Actual valid values are:
+Suggested values are:

 - CC-BY-SA
 - CC-0